tylerpcarter/inls161/schedule/sql-bootcamp.md

 `SELECT AVG(RetailPrice) FROM tblBook b RIGHT JOIN tblPub p ON b.PubID = p.ID WHERE p.Publisher = 'Oxford University Press' AND p.Country = 'US';`

+## Output from MySQL queries as tables

+We can take any of the above queries and output the results to a table.

+We need to add `CREATE TABLE qryName` to the front of any of our query commands.

+Here is an example using our price summary from above:

+`CREATE TABLE qryPrices SELECT AVG(RetailPrice) AS 'Average Price', MIN(RetailPrice) AS 'Lowest Price', MAX(RetailPrice) AS 'Highest Price' FROM tblBook;`

+See if it worked by listing the tables:

+`show tables;`

+Look at what is in the new table:

+`SELECT * FROM qryPrices`

+It should match the output from when you ran the query before.

 ## Output from MySQL queries in other formats

 We can output all of this stuff outside of our MySQL prompt shell (in a normal shell).